Bravos-Power/pyoframe/docs/learn/get-started/basic-example/example-with-dimensions.md

 ```

-This works and since `food` is the only dimensions we don't even need to specify it.
+This works and since `food` is the only dimensions you don't even need to specify it.
 Putting it all together:

 ```python
 m.minimize = pf.sum(data[["food", "cost"]] * m.Buy)